 Cases of eosinophilic pneumonia requiring hospitalization have been reported.
 Warn patients of the risk of eosinophilic pneumonia and to seek medical attention if they develop symptoms of pneumonia.

 Patients should be warned of the risk of hypersensitivity reactions, including anaphylaxis.

-As with any IM injection, VIVITROL should be administered with caution to patients with thrombocytopenia or any coagulation disorder.
+As with any intramuscular injection, VIVITROL should be administered with caution to patients with thrombocytopenia or any coagulation disorder.

 Use of VIVITROL does not eliminate nor diminish alcohol withdrawal symptoms.

 In this controlled trial, 2% of opioid-dependent patients treated with VIVITROL discontinued treatment due to an adverse event, as did 2% of the opioid-dependent patients treated with placebo.18